nspcc-dev/neofs-api/proto-docs/container.md

 ### Message Container.Attribute
 `Attribute` is a user-defined Key-Value metadata pair attached to the container.
 Container attributes are immutable.
-They are set at container creation and can never be added or updated.
+They are set at the moment of container creation and can never be added or updated.

 Key name must be a container-unique valid UTF-8 string.
 Value can't be empty.
 Containers with duplicated attribute names or attributes with empty